MichelleMoran431/Iris-Data-set-analysis-project/README.md

 ###The Data Set###

-The data set consists of 50 samples of each class of Iris :
+The data set consists of 50 samples of each class of Iris, 150 rows and 4 columns of data :

 Data Set Class and Attributes details:

 1. Class
     *Iris Setosa
-    *Iris Versicolcm
+    *Iris Versicolor
     *Iris Virginica
 2. Attributes
     *sepal length in cm